About the approvals processes

 • Tailings storage facilities, stockpiles and waste rock landforms.

-• Supporting infrastructure e.g. offices, workshops, water treatment plant, internal haul roads.
+• Supporting infrastructure e.g. offices, workshops, water treatment plant and internal haul roads.

 • Temporary facilities during construction e.g. accommodation and water supply.